inservio/internship/docs/network/network-address-translation.md

 ---
 layout: default
-title: Command NAT
+title: Network Address Translation (NAT)
 parent: Network
 permalink: /docs/network/network-address-translation/
 ---

+# Introduction

-is used in routers NAT translates a set of IP addresses to another set of IP addresses.
+Network address translation is used in routers.
+NAT translates a set of IP addresses to another set of IP addresses.
 NAT helps preserve the limited amount of IPv4 public IP addresses.

 IPv4 uses 32 bits for its Internet addresses.That means it can support 2^32 IP addresses in total - around 4.29 billion.